avinashpatnaik/MovieGenrePrediction/README.md

 Movie Genre Prediction uses predictive analytics to predict multiple genres associated with a movie plot.
 Logistic Regression is used for classification along with several feature engineering techniques like CountVectorizer,TF-IDF and Word2Vec.

 The test.csv and train.csv are the data files.
-Thanks to CMU for the data set.
+Thanks to CMU for the data set - http://www.cs.cmu.edu/~ark/personas/

 TFIDFPredictions.csv - Predictions generated using TFIDF feature engineering technique.
 TermDocumentMatrixPredictions.csv - Predictions generated using TDM feature engineering technique.